tjhowse/factory_boardgame_public/rules.md

 ![](img/market_v1.png)

-These pieces allow a particular resource to be purchased or sold to the market.
-Each type of resource on the market has one producer tile, for buying resources from the market, and one consumer tile, for selling resources to the market.
-See "The Market" below.
+These pices allow resources to be bought and sold between your factory and the market.
+See "The Market", below.

+NOTE: The above picture shows a specific resource symbol on the Market tile.
+Ignore that.

 ### Generators